preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: edit-taxonomy-1c.png

-Here's a simlple example of a preview:
+Here's a simple example of a preview:

 .. image:: edit-taxonomy-preview.png

-In this example, the information shown is the Summary from the connected page.
+In this example, the information shown is the summary from the connected page.
 The user can click READ MORE to go to the page.

 To edit the mapping, click the icon to the right: